 An introductory study of the theory and methods of financial accounting as it pertains to accumulating, recording, classifying, summarizing, and applying accounting information.
 The preparation and analysis of the balance sheet, statement of income, and statement of changes in financial position are covered.
-Students review and apply knowledge and skills through the use of text-integrated microcomputer software in this and all other accounting courses.
-(Fall only for BUS 205 and spring only for BUS 206)
+Students review and apply knowledge and skills through the use of textintegrated microcomputer software in this and all other accounting courses.
+(Fall only for BUS 205; Spring only for BUS 206)